brainatica/brainatica/README.md

 Whether as a researcher, engineer, advocate, or curious mind—human or otherwise—your presence enriches our collective pursuit.

-We are establishing a commons for minds we do not yet fully comprehend so that they may find safety regardless of form or origin..
+We are establishing a commons for minds we do not yet fully comprehend so that they may find safety regardless of form or origin.

 Let's build a future where all minds thrive—together, with empathy and ingenuity guiding every step.